Galați shipyard: Origins to 1893

 The earliest mention of a shipyard in Galați comes from a firman issued to Alexandru Lăpușneanu in the late 16th century, regarding the arming of some caïques constructed there.
 In the following period, many shipyards were established around the port of Galați.
 During the first half of the 18th century, one shipyard developed extensively.
 It incorporated a launch slipway, a rigging shop, material stores, a sawmill, and a log warehouse.
 In 1761, the Ragusan traveler Roger Joseph Boscovich, described the shipyard as an "arsenal" where ships were being built for the Turks.
+Boscovich also described seeing a large ship with 84 cannons under construction.
 Due to Moldavia being a vassal state, most war vessel production was on behalf of the Ottoman Navy through the 1820s.
 By 1773, many ships including frigates, caravels, various commercial ships, as well as ships of the line with up to 60 cannons were constructed there.
 Austrian Captain Georg Lauterer reported in 1783 that annually the shipyard was building 10 to 12 ships with 2 to 3 masts and was repairing many more.
 Many of these ships were built for the Ottoman Empire, but the construction cost was covered by the Danubian Principalities.
 One such order came in 1794, when 10 warships were to be built at Galați and paid for by Wallachia and Moldavia.